Can Your Boss Legally Cut Hours Without Notice?

 Employers Can’t Make Day-to-Day or Week-to-Week Cuts to an Exempt Employee’s Predetermined Salary

-Employees are exempt if the FLSA minimum wage or overtime requirements don’t apply to them.
+Employees are exempt if federal FLSA minimum wage or overtime requirements don’t apply to them.
 Employees in executive, administrative, or professional roles are exempt from both minimum wage and overtime standards if they meet the following requirements:

 - Paid on a salary basis

-- Paid at least $684 per workweek (as of July 1, 2025)
+- Paid at least $684 per workweek (under DOL rules reinstated in 2026)

 - Perform exempt job duties, such as managing or directing others (executive), non-manual labor related to general business operations (administrative), or tasks requiring advanced knowledge or skill (professional)